10 Kitchen Aids for Seniors to Safely Improve Independence

 We found 10 simple kitchen aids for seniors that increase safety, prevent accidents, and help them stay independent longer.

-Being able to perform everyday tasks on their own boosts mood and self-esteem.
-Plus, increasing their safety in the kitchen will give you peace of mind.
+Being able to perform everyday tasks independently boosts mood and self-esteem.
+Additionally, increasing their kitchen safety will give you peace of mind.

-This helpful tool can be used to grip and turn many different types of small, slippery knobs found on stovetops, microwaves, dishwasher, etc.
+This tool can grip and turn a variety of small, slippery knobs on stovetops, microwaves, and dishwashers.

-This peeler sits comfortably in the palm of the hand.
-The blade is tucked away and the shape makes it easier for people with arthritis or joint issues to use.
+This peeler sits comfortably in the palm.
+The blade is tucked away, and the shape makes it easier for people with arthritis or joint issues to use.

 Eliminate the need to run to the stove to catch a pot that's boiling over.